saori-eth/hyperfy/docs/ref/Video.md

 This may be slightly confusing but when set up correctly it allows you to swap and play any video with any dimensions and it will display correctly without stretching or distortion.

-NOTE: UV's for custom geometry should take up the entire 0,0 -> 1,1 UV texture area, as we use this as basis for internal textures resizing.
+NOTE: UV's for custom geometry should generally stretch to take up the entire 0,0 -> 1,1 UV texture area, we then use your provided `aspect` value to scale and offset the video.

+### `.fit`: Enum("none", "contain", "cover")

+The resize strategy for fitting the video onto its surface. `contain` will shrink the video until it is entirely visible. `cover` will expand the video until it covers the entire surface. `none` will apply no logic and preserve existing UVs.

+Defaults to `contain`.

 ### `.width`: Number|null